 - Signs that the relationship is not as anticipated for both partners

 - Expressions of love and support within the relationship

 - The communication of thoughts and emotions

 - Working as a team and family responsibilities

 - The future together

 The webcast will also include a description of ‘The Relationship Minefield’ programme designed and used by Michelle and Tony and colleagues.
 The web cast will be of interest for couples, relationship counsellors and psychologists.

-For further information and to book your ticket, please go to https://attwoodandgarnettevents.com/product/live-webcast-autism-in-couple-relationships-20-february-2021/
+For further information and to book your course, please go to https://attwoodandgarnettevents.com/product/online-course-autism-in-couple-relationships/